zycalice/notes/docs/machine_learning.md

 ## Linear Regression and Logistic Regression
 ### Linear Regression:
 * y = $w^Tx$
+* Ordinary least squared assumes y is normally distributed
 * No regularization: MLE to find the best parameter
 * With regularization: MAP to find the best parameter
 * Loss Function: base is mean squared error = mean(|y_pred - y_actual|^2) or regression squared error = sum(|y_pred - y_actual|^2)
-    * L2 regularizer: uses L2 norm of the weights as regularizer, thus penalizes larger weights
+    * L2 regularizer: uses L2 norm of the weights^2 as regularizer, thus penalizes larger weights
-    * L1 regularizer: uses L1 norm of the weights as regularizer, thus penalizes larger weights a little bit but also push smaller weights to 0
+    * L1 regularizer: uses L1 norm of the weights^1 as regularizer, thus penalizes larger weights a little bit but also push smaller weights to 0
-    * L0 rgularizer: counts of non-zero weights (not convex), thus penalizes smaller weights to 0
+    * L0 rgularizer: counts of non-zero weights (not convex), thus penalizes smaller weights to 0; no closed form solution, requires searching
     * elastic net: L1 + L2 loss

 ### Logistic Regression: